secure411dotorg/rpzone/README.md

 To restart BIND: ```/etc/init.d/bind9 restart```

 ***
+###Example white and block lists

+Data is refreshed by a script on crontab

+New data is detected by polling on crontab for a new data flag file.

+The zone is recreated and reloaded using a script:

+/opt/rpzone/scripts$ ./assemble_cidr_zone.sh shdrop
+***
 ###NOTES

 BIND is very picky about syntax.
 Always check the log file after altering a config file, restarting BIND, or using rndc reconfig. rndc reconfig will not show an error message for syntax issues with a config file.
 The log will show the error.
 Look at running processes such as by using ```ps auxfwww1``` to see if named is in the process list.